GiulioRossetti/ndlib/docs/reference/models/epidemics/SWIR.rst

 Example
 -------

-In the code below is shown an example of instantiation and execution of an SEIR simulation on a random graph: we set the initial set of infected nodes as % of the overall population, a probability of infection of 1%, a removal probability of 0.5% and an incubation period of 5% (e.g. 20 iterations).
+In the code below is shown an example of instantiation and execution of an SEIR simulation on a random graph: we set the initial set of infected nodes as % of the overall population, a probability of infection of 1%, a removal probability of 0.5% and an latent period of 5% (e.g. 20 iterations).

 .. code-block:: python